ARKLink Library Card

 The copy machines are not configured to make double-sided copies.
 A pencil sharpener, stapler, and hole-punch are available near the copy machines and printers.

-Two networked printers are located near the Circulation Services Desk.
+Two networked printers are located near the Information Services Desk.
 The printers are not configured to make double-sided copies.
 A microform reader/printer is available behind the Reference desk.

-The scanner is located near the Circulation Services desk.
+The scanner is located near the Information Services desk.

 Wireless internet access is available.